apache/brpc/docs/en/server.md

 server.Join();
 ```

-Stop() does not block while Join() does.
-The reason for dividing them into two methods is: When multiple servers quit, users can Stop() all servers first and then Join() them together, otherwise servers can only be Stop()+Join() one-by-one and the total waiting time may add up to #server times at worst.
+Stop() does not block but Join() does.
+The reason for dividing them into two methods is: When multiple servers quit, users may Stop() all servers first, then Join() them together.
+Otherwise servers can only be Stop()+Join() one-by-one and the total waiting time may add up to number-of-servers times at worst.

-Regardless of the value of closewait_ms, server waits for all requests being processed when exiting, and  returns ELOGOFF errors to new requests immediately to prevent them from entering the service.
-The reason for this design is that as long as the server is still processing requests, there's risk of accessing released memory.
-If a Join() to your server "stucks", some thread is likely to hang on the request or done->Run() is not called.
+Regardless of the value of closewait_ms, server waits for all requests being processed before exiting and returns ELOGOFF errors to new requests immediately to prevent them from entering the service.
+The reason for the wait is that as long as the server is still processing requests, risk of accessing invalid(released) memory exists.
+If a Join() to a server "stucks", some thread must be blocked on a request or done->Run() is not called.

 When a client sees ELOGOFF, it skips the corresponding server and retry the request on another server.
-As a result, brpc server always "elegantly" exits, restarting the server does not lose traffic.
+As a result, restarting a cluster with brpc clients/servers gradually should not lose traffic by default.

-RunUntilAskedToQuit() simplifies code on running and stopping the server in most cases.
+RunUntilAskedToQuit() simplifies the code to run and stop servers in most cases.
 Following code runs the server until Ctrl-C is pressed.

 ```c++
 // Wait until Ctrl-C is pressed, then Stop() and Join() the server.